tsykoduk/greg.nokes.name/_posts/2005-06-29-user-freindly.md

 ---
 <center><a href="http://ars.userfriendly.org/cartoons/?id=20050629"><img src="http://www.userfriendly.org/cartoons/archives/05jun/uf008049.gif" alt="User Freindly"  width="180" /></a></center>

-	<p>Ok, so if you do not read User Freindly, you should.
+	Ok, so if you do not read User Freindly, you should.
 Go there now.
 Spend Money.
-Revel in the glory that is UF.</p>
+Revel in the glory that is UF.